AdrianSandu92/Manual-Testing-Project/README.md

 The plan identifies the items to be tested, the features to be tested, the types of testing to be performed and the risks associated with the plan

 #### 1.1.1 Roles assigned to the project and persons allocated
-- Adrian Sandu (ITF coursant)
+- Adrian Sandu (QA engineer)

 #### 1.1.2 Entry criteria defined
+- The requirement document should be available.
-- Availability of the test environment
+- Complete understanding of the application flow is required.
-- Test data prepared and available
+- Test plan must be complete

 #### 1.1.3 Exit criteria defined
 All high-priority defects are fixed and retested